 - An overview of the principles and methods of clinical investigation

-|A five-day introductory course on the principles and methods of clinical investigation.||Introduction to Clinical Investigation|
+|A four-day introductory course on the principles and methods of clinical investigation.||Introduction to Clinical Investigation|

 The Introduction to Clinical Investigation (ICI) course provides an overview of the types of clinical translational research, ranging from T1 (first-in human/proof of concept), T2 (definitive clinical trials to change the standard of care), T3 (practice-based), and T4 (population-based), and presents the skills and methods applicable to each translational research area.
 The course also provides a comparison and contrast of T-domain methodologies, while highlighting those skills that are essential across the translational blocks (i.e., oral and written communication).

 Course materials, including faculty presentations, and required and supplemental readings will be made available to participants prior to the start of the course.
 In order to maximize the learning experience, participants are strongly encouraged to review required course materials in advance.

 Upon completing this course, participants will be better prepared to identify and pursue the area of translational research that best answers the questions that spur their research curiosity.

 Learning about the T spectrum (T1-T4 phases of research) is critical to understanding clinical and translational research.
 Watch a Harvard Catalyst video that demonstrates these phases.

 See videos of previous ICI courses in the Education Video Library.

 Read a feature article in Focus about the ICI course and how it fits into Harvard Catalyst's education & training opportunities.